Trauma-Informed Resilience Training

 Topics include: Trauma and stress, grief and loss, wellness and resilience

-Format: This live virtual training is free of charge and intended for Virginia crime and/or trauma survivors.
-This is a 4-hour, multi-part training requiring attendance for two hours on two days.
+Format: These virtual trainings are free of charge and intended for Virginia crime and/or trauma survivors.

-Format: This 2-day retreat is intended for Virginia crime and/or trauma survivors.
-A scholarship includes tuition, materials, lodging, meals and reimbursement of 1 roundtrip transportation expenses, if applicable.
+Format: This in-person training is intended for Virginia crime and/or trauma survivors.
+A scholarship includes tuition and materials.

 2025 Schedule